ydkmlt84/Maintainerr_docs/docs/Rules.md

     This is the old method of telling Overseerr that something has been removed.
 The default method now, is to tell Overseerr to initiate an `Availability Sync`, through its API.
 This happens automatically after something has been removed.
 [^2]: Only shown and needed when the Custom Collection checkbox is checked.

-## TV media type
+#### TV media type

 With the 'Media type' parameter you're able to specify the type of media that should be used for a TV library.
 This allows to run rules on either a selection of shows, seasons or episodes.

 For instance, this makes it possible to create rule groups that select & delete old/watched seasons of a tv show, without removing the newer seasons.

+!!! info
-> Because you can't mix media types on a Plex collection, Maintainerr also doesn't allow the use of multiple types on a rule group / collection.
+    - Because you can't mix media types on a Plex collection, Maintainerr also doesn't allow the use of multiple types on a rule group / collection.

-> Executing rules on episodes takes a lot longer than shows & seasons because Maintainerr has to sift through more data
+    - Executing rules on episodes takes a lot longer than shows & seasons because Maintainerr has to sift through more data.

-## Disabling rules & manual collections
+#### Disabling rules & manual collections

 In case you want to manage the collection manually, or with another program, there's the possibility to disable Maintainerr's collection system by specifying a manual collection.
 Maintainerr will sync all media added/removed from the Plex collection into it's internal collection.

-> !!! warning
+!!! warning
     If media is excluded in Maintainerr, but is added manually to the Plex collection, the exclude will be ignored.

 Additionally, you can disable the rule system by unchecking the 'use rules' checkbox.

-## Sections

-A section is a group of rules.
-What happens to the result of a section depends on the choice of `Operator` in the section's first rule.

-### Adding new sections

-The `New section` button, at the bottom of the form, is only available if all rules are completed.

 ## Adding rules